 How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
-The fund's sustainable investments are adapted to the above in that the fund does not invest in companies that, according to a third-party data provider intentionally and repeatedly violate rules established by national authorities in the markets where the fund is active.
-This includes but is not limited to the UN Global Compact and the OECD Guidelines for Multinational Enterprises as well as the UN Guiding Principles on Business and Human Rights relating to issues of the environment, human rights, working conditions and business ethics.
+The Fund does not invest in companies that violate rules set by national authorities in the markets in which the company operates or by key international organizations that are generally accepted globally.
+This includes, but is not limited to, the UN Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises.
+This is ensured by checking a potential investment prior to the investment and by regularly checking the Fund's holdings via third-party data.